Private tutors work with students to enhance their learning across different subjects and prepare them for educational qualifications and tests

 - language tuition for education or professional needs

-- preparation for six form and higher education course entrance requirements
+- preparation for sixth form and higher education course entrance requirements

 - students in higher education

 - international students preparing for UK education entrance tests or qualifications

 - adults resitting qualifications, for example GCSEs, for career development